 Storage

 My favorite Subaru Outback build out hack is the roof box.
 For increasing your living space and the amount of things you have to shuffle around for bedtime, get yourself the Yakima Skybox 16.
 It fits a small crash pad (like the Organic Simple Pad) and whatever knickknacks you have rolling around that don’t need to be in the back of the Outback.
-My only gripe is that sometimes it pops off its hinge, but it’s a minor inconvenience for all the inconvenience the Skybox provides.
+My cooking setup and two camp chairs fit perfectly up top with space for small items.

-Buy the Yakima Skybox 16 Carbonite through REI for $559.
+Buy the Yakima SkyBox NX LG Roof Box through REI for $799.

 Lighting & Power